What Is Hügelkultur? Benefits, Layers, and Step-by-Step Instructions

 Photo Credit: NayaDadara/Shuttestock

-1. First, select a sunny spot that’s roughly 8x4 feet.
+1. First, select a sunny spot that’s roughly 8 by 4 feet.
 (A bed built parallel to a slope is a good idea, as it will catch water.)

-2. If there is grass or the site is weedy, you’ll need to clear it down to bare soil.
-Just mow and cover the area with cardboard or wood chips to suppress weed growth.
+2. If the site has grass or is weedy, you’ll need to clear it down to bare soil.
+To suppress weed growth, mow and cover the area with cardboard or wood chips.

-3. Now dig out shallow pits, retaining the turf or topsoil for the top of your mounds.
+3. Now, dig out shallow pits, retaining the turf or topsoil for the tops of your mounds.
 Make the pit or trench 12 to 18 inches deep, keeping the same depth as the full length of the bed.
-Beds need to be narrow enough that you can reach the center; we’d suggest no more than 4 feet across.
+Beds need to be narrow enough that you can reach the center; we suggest no more than 4 feet across.

-5. Like building a lasagna garden on top of the wood, top it with grass and grass clippings—nearly any kind of organic material—and pack firmly.
+5. Like building a lasagna garden on top of the wood, top the layer with grass and grass clippings—nearly any kind of organic material—and pack firmly.
 If you have excavated turf, place it root-side up on the wood.

 7. Then, water the layers well.
 “When it sprouts mushrooms, you know it’s wet enough,” says Tim Murphy, a gardener in Kingston, New York.
 Fill in any cracks or spaces with grass, leaf litter, and manure.
 “The tighter, the better,” he adds.